Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/d5025287-bf18-41bd-a384-09f786c455db)
 *Figure 149: Image of the section where you would buy the candle for an extra life.
 Image Taken By: Steven Grevera*

-These exist as two different parts, a section which contains a buyable candle for 1500 souls.
+These exist in two different parts, one of which contains a buyable candle for 1500 souls.
 (3000 in Marathon.)

-Then the second part is the actual shrine in which you place the candle.
-In placing the candle, you will obtain a new life if you had a candle extinguished.
+The second part is the actual shrine in which you place the candle.
+When placing the candle, you will obtain a new life if you have a candle extinguished.

 ![image](https://github.com/user-attachments/assets/62eac86d-db78-4035-9c53-2c3f30cdf0c5)
 *Figure 150: Image of where you would drop off the candle to obtain another Candle Light (Life Point).
 Image Taken By: Steven Grevera*